-- i.
-Vehicle mileage will be reported to the Administrative Assistant, by the 2nd of the following month. - ii.
-Mileage will be recorded in the vehicle maintenance log with every use of the vehicle.
+- Vehicle mileage will be reported to the Administrative Assistant, by the 2nd of the following month. i. - Mileage will be recorded in the vehicle maintenance log with every use of the vehicle. ii.

-Vehicle Use & Maintenance Status: Active Date: 05/31/2020 Page: 182 of 206
+Vehicle Use & Maintenance Status: Active Date: 05/31/2020

+Page: 181 of 205